Cerca

 It should respond Serving forum on :8277

 .
-Just go on http://localhost:8277.
+You can now go to http://localhost:8277.

 For some reason, Cerca struck a chord.
 This little section lists some projects that have been inspired by it.